mrlzla/ComfyUI-Step_Audio_EditX_TTS/README.md

 <br>

-Professional native ComfyUI nodes for **Step Audio EditX** - State-of-the-art zero-shot voice cloning and audio editing with emotion, style, speed control, and more.
+Native ComfyUI nodes for **Step Audio EditX** - State-of-the-art zero-shot voice cloning and audio editing with emotion, style, speed control, and more.

 ## 🎯 Key Features